LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### Enter Each Secret

-Refer to the list of parameters found in [Save Your Information](#save-your-information).
-This is the time you will enter these items.
+Enter each of the <code>Secrets</code> found in [Save Your Information](#save-your-information).

-:person_in_lotus_position: Take a calming breath.
-This next part requires care.

 * Once you enter and save a secret value, you will not be able to view what you just entered, so check carefully before you hit `Add Secret` to save it
     * You can replace the value for any secret later - you just can't see what you entered before
 * If you make a mistake, the actions you take in the next sections will fail, but the error messages help you figure out which <code>Secrets</code> you need to fix
-* So collect the list of information you've gathered so it's handy and make up a password for the `MATCH_PASSWORD` and save that in your <code>Secrets</code> archive file
-* Confirm, one more time, that your `TEAMID` is correct
+* Confirm that your `TEAMID` is correct
-    * If it is not, all will appear fine until you try to Build Loop and then you will get failures
+    * If it is not, the intial Actions will succeed but Build Loop will fail and you will have some clean-up to do

-For each of the following <code>Secrets</code>, follow the directions below - this list is configured with a copy button (:material-content-copy:) when you hover to the right of each word - this helps avoid spelling errors.
+You can copy the names of the <code>Secrets</code> by hovering to the right of each word below until you see the copy button (:material-content-copy:).
+Click on the button to copy the `Secret` name and paste it into GitHub where you see `YOUR_SECRET_NAME`.
+This avoids spelling errors.
 ``` { .text .copy }
 TEAMID
 ```